+ Can anyone train in IPL & Laser ? (ie: a member of the public with no previous experience)

 Well although this is a very exciting and dynamic industry there is a huge amount of technical knowledge that you need to master to be good at what you do, to be a safe and professional operator and to ultimately be successful in this industry.
 Luckily for you, we are here to help guide you through.
 Our expertise lies in delivering training in IPL and Lasers, not in teaching beauty therapy or dermal therapies so you will need to start there and build your knowledge up over a series of months or years.
 It would be advisable to start with a foundation course at a beauty school first, then come back to us once you can completed learning in skin and hair anatomy & physiology.
 We will then refresh on this and teach you how that is relevant to using Lasers and Pulsed light (IPL).

-Our tutors are selected for their specific laser & IPL clinical and technical skills and experience as well as their ability to engage the trainees in a fun and interactive way, who wants to be bored to tears with technical boring laser science or an old fashioned delivery?
-We love laser science, it’s what we specialise in, we are passionate and experienced trainers with many years of varied experience including medical and pharmaceutical qualifications, appearance medicine and beauty expertise.
+Our Educators are selected for their specific laser & IPL clinical and technical skills and experience as well as their ability to engage the trainees in a fun and interactive way.
+Who wants to be bored to tears with technical boring laser science or an old fashioned delivery?
+We love laser science, it’s what we specialise in, we are passionate and experienced educators with many years of varied experience including: assessors, teaching qualifications, medical and pharmaceutical qualifications, appearance medicine and beauty therapy experience.

-+ What changes are happening with regulations and bylaws that will affect IPL (Pulsed light) & laser operators in NZ?
++ What regulations / bylaws affect IPL (Pulsed light) & laser operators in NZ?

 + Do you offer finance for your courses?

-We cannot offer WINS or student loans at this time, however you can split your payments up to make it easier to manage, please contact us to ask how this can work for your situation.
-You can also pay via Paypal.
-(Add 3% of your invoice for transaction fee).
+We cannot offer WINS or student loans at this time, however you can split your payments up to make it easier to manage, as long as full payment is received the week prior to your course running.
+Please contact us to ask how this can work for your situation.

 + I'm ready to enrol, what's the quickest way to do this?